College Factual by our College Data Analytics Team

 #1 Best Quality In TX

-Any student who is interested in a bachelor's degree in human development and family studies has to look into The University of Texas at Austin.
-UT Austin is a fairly large public university located in the large city of Austin.
+Every student who is interested in a bachelor's degree in human development and family studies has to check out The University of Texas at Austin.
+UT Austin is a fairly large public university located in the city of Austin.
 Potential students might also be interested to know that the school ranks #1 in quality for bachelor's degrees in human development and family studies in Texas.

-There were about 201 human development and family studies individuals who graduated with this degree at UT Austin in the most recent year we have data available.
+There were roughly 201 human development and family studies students who graduated with this degree at UT Austin in the most recent data year.

-Bachelor's graduates who receive their degree from the human development program make around $30,400 in the first couple years of their career.
+Bachelor's students who receive their degree from the human development program make about $30,400 for their early career.

 More information about a bachelor’s in human development and family studies from The University of Texas at Austin